-While admissions requirements vary between institutions, many programs require applicants to have a master's degree in counseling, counseling education or psychology.
-Most programs also require applicants to have at least two years of professional counseling experience.
-Some programs accept bachelor's-degree holders.
-Because most doctoral programs in counseling admit only a small number of students each year, the admissions process can be quite competitive.
-Applicants are usually required to come in for a personal interview as part of the application process.
+Candidates for guidance counseling Ph.D. programs should be of a compassionate nature and possess strong interpersonal and communication skills.
+Many programs require their applicants to have a master's degree in counseling, counseling education, or psychology.
+They also require applicants to have at least two years of professional counseling experience.
+Interested students are often required to come in for a personal interview as part of the application process as well.

 All Ph.D. programs in guidance counseling require candidates to complete a doctoral dissertation, which involves original research in the subject.
 Degree candidates receive a limited number of credit hours for their dissertation research.
 Students also participate in a counseling practicum where they work with clients under supervision.
 Below are common titles included in a curriculum.